Mahdidrm/GPU/README.md

 2- If you install CUDA 10.2 and have trouble in detecting your GPU, you can downgrade CUDA to version 9.
 If you do this, don't forget the version 9 paths to install!

-## Step 3: Install CUDNN version 7.2 and above:
+## Step 3: Install CUDNN version 7.2 or above:

 Depending on your CUDA version, download the CUDNN from the list on the link below: